 Tales from the Tread: Museum opens historic Mesa Schoolhouse

 When this school held its first class in 1916, Routt County had 58 one-room schoolhouses and 45 school districts, as compared to 13 schools and three districts today.
-Classes in the schoolhouses ranged from three to 40 students and covered grades first through eighth, all taught by one teacher.
+Classes in the schoolhouses ranged from three to 40 students and covered first through eighth grades, all taught by one teacher.

-As time passed and Routt County towns and cities grew, the school districts were consolidated and the one-room schoolhouses gave way to modern schools in town.
-Originally meant to serve students on ranches far from town, by the 1950s most of the one-room schoolhouses were considered no longer necessary due to modern transportation and population growth in the towns.
+As time passed and Routt County towns and cities grew, the school districts were consolidated, and the one-room schoolhouses gave way to modern schools in town.
+Originally meant to serve students on ranches far from town, by the 1950s, the schoolhouses were no longer necessary, a result of transportation and growth in town populations.

-At the end of the school year in 1959, Steamboat’s Mesa Schoolhouse was the last one-room school in Routt County to close, ending a significant chapter in our educational history.
+At the end of the school year in 1959, Steamboat’s Mesa Schoolhouse was the last one-room school in Routt County to close, ending a historical chapter in our educational history.

 Support Local Journalism